Former Mayor of Derry, Councillor Shaun Gallagher, has stepped down from Derry City Council.

 The announcement that Colr.
 Gallagher is stepping down from Council was made by the Mayor, Colr.
 Martin Reilly at the monthly meeting of Derry City Council in the Guildhall on Tuesday.

 Colr.
-Gallagher was not present at the meeting.
+Gallagher was not present at the meeting this afternoon.

 “It is with sadness on our part that he is not seeking election again next year and has opted to take early retirement.
 I wish him and his family well in the future.”

 SDLP Councillor Brenda Stevenson added: “He has served the people of Shantallow and the wider city well.
 On behalf of the SDLP I wish Shaun and his wife, Majella, well.”

 Sinn Féin Councillor Tony Hassan also paid tribute to Colr.
 Gallagher.
 “Shaun and I always worked well together.
 We have had our party political differences but we always got on well outside the chamber.
 He was a great environmentalist and served as Chair of the Environmental Services Committee on a number of occasions.
 I wish him all the best for the future,” he said.